hosseinmoein/DataFrame/README.md

 This is a C++ analytical library designed for data analysis similar to libraries in Python and R. For example, you would compare this to Pandas or R data.frame.<BR>
 You can slice the data in many different ways.
 You can join, merge, group-by the data.
 You can run various statistical, summarization, financial, and ML algorithms on the data.
 You can add your custom algorithms easily.
 You can multi-column sort, custom pick and delete the data.
 And more …<BR>
 DataFrame also includes a large collection of analytical algorithms in form of visitors.
 These are from basic stats such as <I>Mean</I>, <I>Std Deviation</I>, <I>Return</I>, … to more involved analysis such as <I>Affinity Propagation</I>, <I>Polynomial Fit</I>, <I>Fast Fourier transform of arbitrary length</I> … including a good collection of trading indicators.
 You can also easily add your own algorithms.<BR>
+DataFrame also employs extensive multithreading in almost all its API’s, for large datasets.<BR>
 For basic operations to start you off, see [Hello World](examples/hello_world.cc).
 For a complete list of features with code samples, see [documentation](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html).

 I have followed a few <B>principles in this library</B>:<BR>